Stop navigating from one website to another, and read ALL the information you need before you leave home.

 AVE ticket fares have a similar system to those of the airlines.
 Therefore, depending on the day and the time you travel, you will pay a different price.
 You can save money by planning ahead and buying your tickets in advance, when online promotions are made public.

-Currently RENFE has 8 AVE routes departing from Madrid:
+Currently Renfe has 9 AVE routes departing from Madrid:

 Apart from AVE trains, Alvia trains connect Madrid with other Spanish cities such as Cádiz, Bilbao, San Sebastián and La Coruña.

 Alternatively, you can catch a regional bus.
-Prices are also very cheap for what you get: the vehicles are generally very comfortable and modern (some companies offer free Wi-Fi on board), and they are rarely late.
+Prices are also very cheap for what you get: the vehicles are generally very comfortable and modern (most companies offer free Wi-Fi on board), and they are rarely late (traffic permits).

 The city has two main stations: